...

 https://doi.org/10.1001/jamanetworkopen.2023.46006

 The released study has appeared in the journal with an impact factor of 13.
-8, explores the relationship between sleep history and, cognitive decline in aged population.
-The study attempts to respond to the question of the ways the alterations of sleep throughout time influence the cerebral functions.
+8, explores the relationship between sleep history and, cognitive decline in the aged population.
+The study attempts to respond to the question of the ways the alterations of sleep throughout time influence cerebral functions.

-Continuing research study was employed on this paper as well as the analysis of data from the previous research study.
+Continuing research study was employed in this paper as well as the analysis of data from the previous research study.
 Among the several outcomes, it is rather significant to single out the fact that short and very variable sleep duration can cause negative effects on cognition in the elderly.
-The following tips assist the caregivers in enhancing the sleep pattern for the elderly to boost brain health.
+The following tips assist the caregivers in enhancing the sleep pattern of the elderly to boost brain health.

 1. Edinger, J. D., Arnedt, J. T., Bertisch, S. M., Carney, C. E., Harrington, J. J., Lichstein, K. L., Sateia, M. J., Troxel, W. M., Zhou, E. S., Kazmi, U., Heald, J. L., & Martin, J. L. (2021).
 Behavioral and psychological treatments for chronic insomnia disorder in adults: An American Academy of Sleep Medicine clinical practice guideline.
 Journal of Clinical Sleep Medicine, 17(2), 255–262.